Palladium House | An architectural slice of the Big Apple in London’s Soho

 Built between 1928 and 1929, Palladium House is a seven storey office block with a black granite façade.
 The upper storey of the building is decorated with a gold, yellow, orange and green, Egyptian-inspired enamel frieze and cornice.
 The ground floor features wide windows, originally designed to showcase the company’s radiators.
 The windows and doorways are decorated with ornate, bronze enamelled plates featuring lotus and jazz-modern geometric patterns.
 While several colours were used, it’s really the black and gold which stands out to the onlooker, which happen to be the official colours of the NRC.
 When the building first opened, the ground floor contained the showroom, while the floors above contained office space.
 By 1934, the British division of the NRC became Ideal Boilers and Radiators, with the building being renamed Ideal House.
 In 1935 the building was extended further along Argyll Street – you can seen the divide as there is a wider space between groups of four and seven windows.

 The heating company moved out years ago and were replaced by new businesses.
 In the 1970s, the former showroom was home to two restaurants – Argus Steak House and Tennessee Pancake House.
 Today the building has since been renamed Palladium House after its neighbour, the Palladium Theatre.
 In 1981, it was declared a Grade II listed building by Historic England.
 On the ground floor are two restaurants, while the other floors feature office space.
-Although the enamel surround still exists on the Great Marlborough Street entrance, the Argyll one has been removed in the late ’60s or early ’70s and is currently in the Victoria & Albert Museum.
+Although the enamel surround still exists on the Great Marlborough Street entrance, the Argyll St one has been removed in the late ’60s or early ’70s and is currently in the Victoria & Albert Museum.
 (Check out a photo of the original Argyll Street door in a London Metropolitan Archives photo from 1962).

 - Palladium House, Great Marlborough Street and 1-4 Argyll Street, Soho, W1F 7TA.
 Nearest station: Oxford Circus.
 The building houses mostly private companies so is off-limits to the public, but can you dine on the ground floor at Spaghetti House or Frankie & Benny’s.